Resource-efficient Layer-wise Federated Self-supervised Learning: Introduction

-SSL, especially when involving state-of-the-art models like transformers \cite{vaswani2017attention,dosovitskiy2021an}, can impose substantial computation demands.
-Unfortunately, clients in an FL environment often operate with limited computation and communication resources.
-Therefore, it is crucial to explore resource-efficient SSL approaches for FL systems.
-A straightforward way to reduce computation demands on low-memory devices is to conduct the training with a smaller batch size.
-However, using a small batch size for SSL approaches can diminish the quality of learned representations and compromise performance \cite{chen2020simple,li2023mocosfl}.
-Moreover, simply reducing the batch size does not lower the FL communication cost since clients still need to exchange the full model with the server.
+Self-supervised learning (SSL), particularly with state-of-the-art models like Transformers \citep{vaswani2017attention,dosovitskiy2021an}, imposes substantial computational demands.
+Unfortunately, clients in an FL environment often operate with limited computational and communication resources.
+Many clients may lack the necessary resources to participate in a conventional end-to-end FedSSL process.
+As a result, data from these clients is excluded from the training process, potentially degrading overall model performance.
+Therefore, it is crucial to explore resource-efficient FedSSL approaches that enable every FL client to participate in collaborative training.
+A straightforward way to reduce computational demands on low-memory devices is to conduct the training with a smaller batch size.
+However, using a small batch size in SSL can diminish the quality of learned representations and compromise performance \citep{chen2020simple,li2023mocosfl}.
+Moreover, simply reducing the batch size does not lower the FL communication costs, as clients still need to exchange the full model with the server.
 On the other hand, using a large batch size would exclude low-memory devices from participating in the FL process.

-One promising solution is the layer-wise training approach, where a model is systematically trained one layer at a time, gradually increasing its depth.
-The term ``\textit{layer}" can refer to either an individual layer or a block comprising multiple layers.
-In layer-wise training, only a single layer is active at a time for training, significantly reducing computation requirements.
-Moreover, only the active layer needs to be exchanged with the server, further reducing communication costs.
-Table~\ref{tab:fedmoco_lwfedmoco_resource} shows a significant reduction in a client's resource requirements for layer-wise training compared to end-to-end training.

-Although layer-wise training significantly reduces resource requirements, it may not be able to match the performance of end-to-end training as shown in Table~\ref{tab:fedmoco_lwfedmoco_resource}.
-In each stage of layer-wise training, a new layer is sequentially attached to the model, and all preceding layers are frozen, excluding them from further updates.
-Given a fixed number of FL rounds for each stage, it can be challenging to train the newly added layer to work seamlessly with the previous layers, especially if the number of rounds is small.
-Although increasing the number of rounds could potentially alleviate this problem, it would impose extra communication and computation overhead on the clients, canceling the benefits of layer-wise training.

-To address these challenges, we propose LW-FedSSL, by introducing two simple, yet effective mechanisms: \emph{server-side calibration} and \emph{representation alignment}.
-Although clients in an FL environment may have limited resources, the central server typically possesses significant computation power.
-Therefore, in LW-FedSSL, the server-side calibration mechanism leverages the computation resources of the central server to train the global model on an auxiliary dataset.
-This mechanism solely operates on the central server and incurs no additional overhead on the clients.
-Additionally, the representation alignment mechanism encourages alignment between local models and the server-side-trained global model during the local training process.